tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/常见问题/视频上传问题_intl_en.md

 VOD uses a queuing upload method to ensure sequential uploading of video files.
 If you have special needs (for example, you need to upload terabytes to petabytes of files), please submit a ticket.
 ### The upload return URL is in HTTP.
 How do I set it to HTTPS?
-For more information, please see [Primary Distribution URL Configuration](https://intl.cloud.tencent.com/document/product/266/33898).
+For more information, please see [Default Distribution Configuration](https://intl.cloud.tencent.com/document/product/266/35768).

 ### What are the development environment requirements of VOD's web upload SDK?
 - The browser needs to support HTML5.